The Walking Dead (video game): Supplemental episodes

 An additional episode, titled 400 Days, was released in July 2013 as downloadable content, bridging the gap between the first and second season.
-It is presented in a nonlinear narrative style; players can approach the five stories in any order they choose.
+It is presented in a nonlinear narrative style; the player can approach the five stories in any order they choose.

 Development

 Background

 Before The Walking Dead, Telltale Games had success with episodic adventures based on established properties, such as Sam & Max and Tales of Monkey Island.
 Sean Vanaman noted that before securing The Walking Dead, Telltale's Carl Muckenhoupt was working on a text-based prototype with an "active world," where objects and characters acted independently of player input.
 Although Telltale considered using this concept for a Left 4 Dead spinoff, discussions with Valve did not materialize.
 Telltale announced deals with Robert Kirkman and Warner Bros. in February 2011 for episodic series based on The Walking Dead and Fables, with The Walking Dead series set to start in the fourth quarter of 2011.